Lille Strandstræde 8: 1880 census

 The property was home to a total of 36 residents at the 1880 census.
-Lauritz Christian Larsen, a retailer, shiokeeper, resided on the ground floor with his wife Emilie Frederikke Larsen, their two children (aged two and 12) and one maid.
-Hanne Petersen (néeHanckeen), a widow who ran a boarding home on the second and third floor, resided on the first floor with one maid.
+Lauritz Christian Larsen, a retailer, shopkeeper, resided on the ground floor with his wife Emilie Frederikke Larsen, their two children (aged two and 12) and one maid.
+Hanne Petersen (née Hanckeen), a widow who ran a boarding home on the second and third floor, resided on the first floor with one maid.
 Jens Christian Jensen, a sail maker, resided on the first floor of the side wing with his wife Albertine Svendsen and their two-year-old son Sophus Chr.
 Aage Jensen.
 Carl Christian Sørensen, a workman, was also resident on the first floor of the side wing.
 Ludvig Clausen, a joiner, resided on the second floor of the side wing with his wife Chatrine Augustine Clausen and their 20-year-old daughter Hulda Elonora Clausen.
 Emil Bonde, a retired sculptor, resided on the second floor.
 Frederik Jacobsen, a carriage builder, resided on the ground floor of the rear wing with his wife Kirsten Jacobsen and their 19-year-old foster daughter Marie Dorthea Henriette Jørgensen.
 Lauritz August Rasmussen, a smith, resided on the first floor of the rear wing with his wife Birthe Sophie Rasmussen and their six-year-old foster daughter Marie Hasine Nielsen.
 Christian Herman Edvard Jørgensen, a workman, resided on the second floor of the rear wing with his wife Camilla Angelika Christiane Jørgensen.
-Rasmus Larsen, a fireman, resided on the third floor of the rear wing with his brother husfader vognmand vognmand (haulier), his sister-in-law Husmoder and their nine-year-old son Anna Sophie Larsen.
+Rasmus Larsen, a fireman, resided on the third floor of the rear wing with his brother (haulier), his sister-in-law Husmoder and their nine-year-old son Anna Sophie Larsen.

+20th century

+The property belonged to ship chandler Søren Sørensen Houberg (1866-) in 0+9.
+Lille Strandstræde 7 on the other side of the street was also owned by him.

 Architecture

 Lille Strandstræde 8 is four storeys tall and six bays wide.
-Its facade is plastered and painted in a pale yellow colour, with green-painted window framesand a green-painted gate in the bay furthest to the right.
+Its facade is plastered and painted in a pale yellow colour, with green-painted window frames and a green-painted gate in the bay furthest to the right.
 It is finished with a belt course above the ground floor and a simple cornice below the roof.
 The only other decorative elements are a slightly depressed blank frieze above the four central windows of the first floor and another one with rosette ornamentation above the two central windows of the second floor.
 The pitched tile roof features three dormer windows towards the street.
 The roof ridge is pierced by a chimney.
 A seven-bays-long side wing extends from the rear side of the building along one side of the courtyard.
 It is integrated with the front wing by a canted corner bay.
 The rear wing has been demolished.
 The old "quarter well" is still seen in the courtyard but it is now sealed.